alpine tycoon game Above the Snow ...

 The management genre classification points toward resource allocation being a central skill.
 Knowing when to build new facilities versus upgrading existing ones, and how to route hikers through trails efficiently, will likely separate competent resort managers from struggling ones.

-The story-rich genre tag suggests there may be scenario-based challenges or narrative events that disrupt your plans at key moments.
+The narrative-driven design suggests there may be scenario-based challenges or story events that disrupt your plans at key moments.
 Management games in this style often introduce crises, whether weather events, equipment failures, or guest incidents, that test how well you've prepared your operation.

 Comparing Above the Snow to similar games